Terms & Conditions

 HyperionDev aims to support students who have longer term mental health conditions, physical disabilities and/or learning difficulties and are able to make reasonable adjustments for these students to ensure they can study as independently as possible during their time at our bootcamps.
 Such additional support includes tailored mentoring, and other specialist help, as needed.

 In respect of students with disabilities, we have a channel, specifically for declaring and gaining support with any disabilities challenges students may have.
-You can seek this support and make a declaration using the Skills Bootcamp Disability Declaration Form
+You can seek this support and make a declaration using the HyperionDev Skills Bootcamp Disability Declaration.

 Learners may talk to any member of the Safeguarding committee about the support we offer.
 Admission to any HyperionDev educational opportunity is determined on the basis of the learner meeting the standard minimum enrolment and admissions criteria alone, and we practise nondiscrimination.